 If you face a claim for patent infringement, working with proven business attorneys like those at Hendershot, Cannon, Martin & Hisey, P.C. is crucial.
 Not only is patent litigation a complex and detailed endeavor, it can amount to a matter of financial survival, even when claims are brought by “patent trolls,” or companies that hold patents almost solely to sue for financial awards.

 As a Houston-based firm regarded for our ability to successfully resolve intellectual property disputes for clients in state and federal venues, we have the requisite tools and resources demanded by these difficult cases.

 Discuss a patent infringement claim and defense personally with a member of our team.
 Call (713) 909-7323 for an initial consultation.

 Patent owners have the burden of proving infringement, but pro-active discovery, investigation, and pre-trial work, including technical and procedural considerations unique to the case, are vital to a successful defense.

 When handling infringement cases, there are general stages of action at which a case can be successfully defended against:

-At Hendershot, Cannon, Martin & Hisey, on occasion we encounter a scenario in which not our client, but the customers of our client, are sued for patent infringement.
+On occasion, we encounter situations in which the customers of our client, but not our actual client, are sued for patent infringement.
 In a typical case (such as those involving software licensing), your customers may request indemnification from the liability created by a patent troll's infringement claim.
-Our goal is to "beat the troll to the punch," so to speak, by filing a declaratory judgment action.
+Our goal is to "beat the troll to the punch" by filing a declaratory judgment action.